 Boxplots are a common way to represent a statistical distribution of values.
-Quartile boundaries are determined such that 1/4 of the points have a value equal or less than the first quartile boundary, 1/2 of the points have a value equal or less than the second quartile (median) value, etc. A box is drawn around the region between the first and third quartiles, with a horizontal line at the median value.
+Gnuplot boxplots are always vertical, showing a distribution of values along v.
+Quartile boundaries are determined such that 1/4 of the points have a y value equal or less than the first quartile boundary, 1/2 of the points have y value equal or less than the second quartile (median) value, etc. A box is drawn around the region between the first and third quartiles with a horizontal line at the median value.
 Whiskers extend from the box to user-specified limits.
-Points that lie outside these limits are drawn individually.
+Points that lie outside these limits (outliers) are drawn individually.
+The width of the boxplot can be controlled either by set boxwidth or by providing it in a third field of the using specifier in the plot command.